vacp2p/rfc/content/docs/rfcs/18/README.md

 This can be complemented with node selection mechanisms.

-# SWAP Accounting
+# SWAP protocol overview

-See [Book of Swarm](https://swarm-gateways.net/bzz:/latest.bookofswarm.eth/the-book-of-swarm.pdf) section 3.2. on Peer-to-peer accounting etc., for more context and details.
+We use SWAP for accounting and settlement in conjunction with other request/reply protocols in Waku v2, where accounting is done in a pairwise manner.
+It is an acronym with several possible meanings (as defined in the Book of Swarm), for example:

+- service wanted and provided
+- settle with automated payments
+- send waiver as payment
+- start without a penny

 This approach is based on communicating payment thresholds and sending cheques as indications of later payments.
+Communicating payment thresholds MAY be done out-of-band or as part of the handshake.
-The first part is done with a handshake, the second done once payment threshold is hit.
+Sending cheques is done once payment threshold is hit.

-TODO: Illustrate payment and disconnection thresholds

-TODO: Elaborate on how accounting works with amount in the context of e.g. store

-TODO: Illustrate flow

-A cheque is best thought of as a promise to pay at a later date.

-TODO Specify chequebook
+See [Book of Swarm](https://web.archive.org/web/20210126130038/https://gateway.ethswarm.org/bzz/latest.bookofswarm.eth) section 3.2. on Peer-to-peer accounting etc., for more context and details.

 ## Accounting

 Nodes perform their own accounting for each relevant peer based on some "volume"/bandwidth metric.
 For now we take this to mean the number of `WakuMessage`s exchanged.

 Additionally, a price is attached to each unit.
-For now, this is is simple a "karma counter" and equal to 1 per message.
+Currently, this is simply a "karma counter" and equal to 1 per message.

+Each accounting balance SHOULD be w.r.t. to a given protocol it is accounting for.

 NOTE: This may later be complemented with other metrics, either as part of SWAP or more likely outside of it.
 For example, online time can be communicated and attested to as a form of enhanced quality of service to inform peer selection.